S-75 Dvina: War in Vietnam: Countermeasures and counter-countermeasures

 Between 1965 and 1966 the US developed countermeasures to the S-75 threat.
 The Navy soon had the AGM-45 Shrike anti-radiation air-to-surface missile in service and mounted their first offensive strike on a site in October 1965.
 The Air Force fitted B-66 bombers with powerful jammers (which blinded the early warning radars) and developed smaller jamming pods for fighters (which denied range information to enemy radars).
 Later developments included the Wild Weasel aircraft, which were fitted with AGM-45 Shrike missile systems made to home in on the radar from the threat.

 The Soviets and Vietnamese were able to adapt to some of these tactics.
-The USSR upgraded the radar several times to improve ECM resistance.
+The USSR upgraded the radar several times to improve electronic countermeasure (ECM) resistance.
 They also introduced a passive guidance mode, whereby the tracking radar could lock onto the jamming signal itself and guide missiles directly towards the jamming source.
 This also meant the SAM site's tracking radar could be turned off, which prevented Shrikes from homing in on it.
 New tactics were developed to combat the Shrike.
 One of them was to point the radar to the side and then turn it off briefly.
 Since the Shrike was a relatively primitive anti-radiation missile, it would follow the beam away from the radar and then simply crash when it lost the signal (after the radar was turned off).
 SAM crews could briefly illuminate a hostile aircraft to see if the target was equipped with a Shrike.
 If the aircraft fired a missile, the Shrike could be neutralized with the side-pointing technique without sacrificing any S-75s.
-Another tactic was a "false launch" in which missile guidance signals were transmitted without a missile being launched.
+Another tactic was a "false launch" in which missile guidance signals were transmitted without a missile having been launched.
 This could distract enemy pilots, or even occasionally cause them to drop ordnance prematurely to lighten their aircraft enough to dodge the nonexistent missile.

 At the same time, evasive maneuvers were used, and intensive bombardments of identified SAM firing positions were organized.
 Under these conditions, camouflage and radio silence became especially important.
 After combat launches, an anti-aircraft missile division was to leave the area immediately, otherwise it would be destroyed by a bombing attack.
 Until December 1965, according to American data, eight S-75M systems were destroyed, although sometimes American aircraft bombed dummy positions equipped with decoy missiles made of bamboo.
 Soviet and Vietnamese calculations claimed the destruction of 31 aircraft; the Americans acknowledged the loss of 13 aircraft.
 According to the memoirs of Soviet advisers, on average an anti-aircraft missile unit destroyed 5-6 American aircraft before being put out of action.